21ST CENTURY TAI CHI

 Tai Chi Articles from the teapotmonk

-At last the results are in for this years Tai Chi Survey.
-Want to know what style is the most popular?
+What Tai Chi style is the most popular?
 Which class elements are disliked the most?
 Why do people start Tai Chi?
-How do they train?
-Well, read on as we skim over the highlights of the 2017 survey.
+How do they prefer to train?
+Read on as we skim over the highlights of the Tai Chi online survey.

 Tai Chi Survey Results 2017

 Probably the least serious of all the Tai Chi surveys to day, but the insights may hint at the future direction for this ancient, yet confused art.